 - ½ teaspoon ground cinnamon

-- For the Cake, preheat your oven to 350°F and line an 8-inch square baking pan with parchment paper.
+- Preheat your oven to 350°F and line an 8-inch square baking pan with parchment paper.

 - Put the flour, sugar, 1½ teaspoons baking soda, baking powder, and salt in a large bowl and whisk to combine.